AnkurKonar/fns/README.md

 The program scrapes each URL from the list in order to extract the titles of each news article and is made to decipher the semantic similarity between the titles we have extracted and the original associated title.
 To perform this text meaning comparison, the program uses Google’s pre-trained news article text corpus which is trained on the Word2Vec algorithm.

-In the next Steps, we are creating a platform to give the user and experience of trustworthy news and reduces the sharing of fake news or fake photos.
+In the next Steps, We also filtered news just on the basis of the headline and content and also provided suggestion on which source are trustable and which are not.

 In order to be as helpful as possible to a user, our program provides the user a plethora of information to aid in manual verification.